 Parameter Description Value Used Address used If selected, this address is in use in a program.
-Address Grafcet Step object address A program can contain up to 96 Grafcet Step objects.
+Address Grafcet Step object address The maximum number of Grafcet Step objects that the application can contain is: 96, if the Functional Level < 10.0.
+200, if the Functional Level >= 10.0.
 Symbol Symbol The symbol associated with this object.
-Refer to the SoMachine Basic Operating Guide, Defining and Using Symbols (see SoMachine Basic, Operating Guide) for details.
+Refer to the EcoStruxure Machine Expert - Basic Operating Guide, Defining and Using Symbols (see EcoStruxure Machine Expert - Basic, Operating Guide) for details.
 Comment Comment A comment associated with this object.

-Chapter 7 PTO Objects
+PTO Objects